ianm24/Minecraft-Command-to-Structure/README.md

 ## Running Instructions

-The MCS file must be in the `src/` directory
+The MCS file must be in the `input/` directory

 Open a command line in the `src/` run `python MCStoNBT.py` then enter the name of your MCS file (for the test file it would be "simpleTest.mcs")

-The MCS file format will be converted into an NBT structure file to be put into the `world/generated/structures` folder in your Minecraft Java files then loaded via a structure block.
+The MCS file format will be converted into an NBT structure file in the `output/` directory.
+This file will be put into the `world_name/generated/minecraft/structures` folder in your Minecraft Java files then loaded via a structure block.
 When loading the structure in Minecraft, remember that the title will be the lowercase version of the title of the generated NBT file.

 ## Finishing Notes